 Reducing Your Significant Other's PTSD

-Learning how to support someone with PTSD can help prevent this sense of isolation which often worsens symptoms.
+Learning how to support someone with PTSD can help prevent the sense of isolation, which often worsens symptoms.
 Provide PTSD support through listening and showing that you care.
-Don't do it by trying to pressure the person into sharing with you when they don't want to or by suggesting actions that they aren't ready for yet.
-Practice being a steady, reliable, and trustworthy presence in their life.
+Trying to pressure the person into sharing with you when they don't want to will increase the animosity between you.
+Instead, practice being a steady, reliable, and trustworthy presence in their lives.

 When someone has PTSD, talking about it can be difficult.
 It can worsen their symptoms, and it can make them relive the trauma.
-When someone is ready to share with you, they will.
-However, be patient until that time comes.
-Pushing someone into talking when they aren't prepared will not help them in the long-term.
+It is better to be there listening and not making judgments to allow them to decide whether or not they wish to share with you some of the feelings that have been bothering them.
 Everyone with PTSD needs to feel comfortable sharing their experiences in their own time and at their own pace.
-That pace isn't up to you, even though you have good intentions.
+Don't rush reducing your significant other's PTSD.

 Listening is critical for social support.
-While you shouldn't push someone into talking, let them know you're there to listen when they're ready to speak.
-Practice active listening to show you're engaged, but don't try to compare your feelings or experiences to those of your friend.
-Even if you've experienced PTSD, you don't have to say you understand because maybe you don't know their exact experience.
+While you should not push someone into talking, let them know you're there to listen when they're ready to speak.
+Practicing active listening shows you were engaged but don't try to compare your feelings or experiences with those of your significant other.
+Even if you've experienced PTSD, you don't have to say you understand because maybe you don't know their exact experiences.
 Listening is enough.

-It's often challenging for people with PTSD to open up because they fear judgment.
-They might worry about what people will think of them as far as their experiences leading to the development of PTSD.
-They may fear that they will be treated differently or stigmatized.
-You must be non-judgemental.
-Prepare yourself to potentially listen to difficult or upsetting stories that may provoke you into anger and argument.
+It is often challenging for people with PTSD to open up because they fear judgment.
+They might worry about what people will think of them.
+They may be concerned that if they show some of their hardship, they will no longer be able to take care of you.

 It is essential to learn about their triggers.
-A trigger can be anything that spurs a fear response in someone with PTSD.
-It can be something that to you is very ordinary, but it reminds a person with PTSD of their past trauma.
-Everyone's triggers are unique and specific to their experiences.
+The trigger can be anything that spurs a fear response in someone with PTSD.
+It can be something that, to you, is being very ordinary, but it reminds a person with PTSD of their past trauma.
+Everyone's triggers are unique and specific to their experience.
 Talk to your significant other about what causes PTSD symptoms for them.
-Specific PTSD triggers can be sounds, smells, dates, people, locations, and situations.
+Specifically, PTSD triggers can be sounds, smells, and situations.

-It is beyond your control to make someone seek treatment.
-If your significant other is ready or is considering therapy, you can be encouraging.
-Research some of the treatment options available for PTSD.
-Look for treatment providers and programs that specialize in PTSD.
-Explore the benefits of treatment and, when your friend is ready, share what you come up with.
-Caregiver's support groups are also beneficial.
-As an amputee, you must see how much you have control of your relationship.
+It is beyond your control to make some and seek treatment.
+However, if your significant other is ready or is considering therapy, you can be encouraging.
+Research some of the treatment available options for PTSD.
+Look for treatment providers and programs designed to help people with this painful disorder.